fgrosse/servo/example/README.md

 If you would deploy this application these files would remain unchanged.
 The [config/config.yml] in contrast contains actual configuration parameters that may change depending on the environment.

+Additionally the example uses some of the experimental bundles I already created.
+Checkout [main.go](main.go) for details.

+#### Run the example

 To run the example do:

 ```golang